-There are a variety of intern opportunities within the Juvenile Court System including placements in the Detention Center, the Aggression Replacement Training Program and in JDAI (Juvenile Detention Alternatives Initiative) type programs such as the Evening and Weekend Reporting Programs and Electronic Monitoring.
+There are a variety of intern opportunities within the Juvenile Court System including placements in the Aggression Replacement Training Program and in JDAI (Juvenile Detention Alternatives Initiative) type programs such as the Evening and Weekend Reporting Programs and Electronic Monitoring.

 We also place interns in both the BECCA and DIVERSION Programs.

 Students participating in our internship programs for longer periods of time benefit by developing and refining a much improved set of skills and deeper understanding of the expectations and challenges presented in working with high risk youth..

 College students needing to fill a Service Learning requirement for course credit may volunteer in our Detention Alternatives Evening/Weekend Program.
 Students serve as positive adult role models and may be involved in recreation/education or social programs offered to these offenders.

 Juvenile Court Volunteers and Interns attend orientation sessions and receive supervision and consultation from staff members.
 Volunteers draw upon their own experiences and apply common sense, understanding and compassion in their various roles.